usds/uswds-vue/src-docs/guide/components/validated-form.md

             formData1: {},
             formData2: {},
             formData3: {},
+            config0: [
+                {label: 'Enter some text', type:'text', name: 'textField', description: 'This is a validated text input', key:'text-1', required: true}, ],
             config1: [
                 {label: 'Enter some text', type:'text', name: 'textField', description: 'This is a validated text input', key:'text-1', required: true}, {label: 'What is your Phone number', type:'phone-us', name: 'phoneField', description: 'This is a US phone number, and uses a mask to enforce it', key:'phone-1', required: true},